How to look for records of... American Revolution

 - the British government’s relationship with the independent United States of America (1783 onwards)

-For details of Royal Navy operations, ships logs and journals please see our guide to Royal Navy operations.
+For details of Royal Navy operations, ships’ logs and journals please see our guide to Royal Navy operation and correspondence 1660-1914.

 2. What kinds of records does The National Archives hold?